 The Cartesian coordinates of an isolated methane molecule are provided in the archive, viz. methane.pdb.
-Using psfgen with top\methane.inp, which contains a topology for methane, build the structure PSF file for the isolated solute, forming a segment named METH.
+Using psfgen with top_methane.inp, which contains a topology for methane, build the structure PSF file for the isolated solute, forming a segment named METH.
+Delete C- and N terminus and switch from protein to others.
+Then push the button Create Chains.
+Reopen VMD and load only the updated structures using the command mol load psf methane_autopsf.psf pdb methane_autopsf.pdb.